craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 Since that time, the Kobolds of Kailkeep have reanimated and corrupted the corpse of [[#Luzikiemal, Risen]] as a set piece in their entertainment.

 ## Inhabitants of Kailkeep
 There are two large categories of creatures that Inhabit Kailkeep; the first are the intelligent factions, those capable of understanding and attempting to progress within Kailkeep's Hells.
-The second are the less-than intelligent groups, such as the beasts and insects and the like - the more "natural" residents that have no reason to leave or understanding of what where they are really is.
+The second are the less-than intelligent groups, such as the beasts and insects - the more "natural" residents who have no reason to leave or understanding of what where they are really is.

 ### Intelligent Factions
 #### Kobolds of Kailkeep
 The Masters of Kailkeep watch from their posts, behind walls of transparent stone, changing the floors and walls in some effort to enact a sick game upon those who enter their home and lair.
 As each level is introduced and explored, the Kobold Gang on that level continues alongside the adventurers, becoming a more present threat as the characters continue upward.

 ###### Rammik's Gang
-Led by a red kobold - Rammik - this well-equipped and well-prepared gang hails from the fourth layer, and have earned a reputation for their lack of remorse during gameplay.
-Rammik himself is a coward at heart, choosing to lead by impersonating a bold adventurer, but he will choose his own life over those of his team with ease.
+Led by a red kobold - Rammik - this well-equipped gang hails from the fourth layer, and have earned a reputation for their lack of remorse during gameplay.
+Rammik himself is a coward at heart though, leading by impersonation, and he will preserve his own life over those among his team with stunning speed.

 ###### Yellowback's Gang
-Led by a yellow kobold - Yellowback - this well-equipped and well-prepared gang hails from the fifth layer, and have earned a reputation for their explosive presentation during gameplay.
+Led by a yellow kobold - Yellowback - this cunning gang hails from the fifth layer, and have earned a reputation for their explosive presentation during gameplay.
 Yellowback spends some of his time creating alchemical agents, both for defense and offense, and he allows his most trusted associates to wield them.

 ###### Kasey Bullseye's Gang
-Led by a bronze kobold - Kasey Bullseye - this well-equipped and well-prepared gang hails from the sixth layer, and have earned a reputation for their familiarity with the sixth layer of the Hells.
-The gang exploits information they have collected about the layout of an area of the sixth layer - especially the scoreboard, exit game, and less destructive trap rooms - to lure those who enter "their territory" to their death.
+Led by a bronze kobold - Kasey Bullseye - this well-prepared gang hails from the sixth layer, and have earned a reputation for their familiarity with the sixth layer of the Hells.
+The gang exploits information they have collected about the layout of an area of the sixth layer - specifically the scoreboard, exit game, and less destructive trap rooms - to lure those who enter "their territory" to their death.

 ###### Pinky's Gang
 Led by a red kobold - Pinky - this sorcerous gang hails from the seventh layer, and have earned a reputation for their proficiency in capturing participants without physical damage to either side.
 Pinky has been able to teach magic to some of her followers, increasing their survivability as a team and as individual operators.

 ###### Shuckster's Gang
-Leb by a yellow kobold - Shuckster - this
+Leb by a yellow kobold - Shuckster - this mutated gang hails from the eighth layer, and have earned a reputation for their beastly forms and pack tactics.
+Somehow, Shuckster and the gang have become largely mutated kobold-beast hybrids, and this has obviously affected their playstyle, as they have abandoned their 'slow and steady' tactics for a more impulsive, hungry strategy.

 #### Goblin Squads